NFL 2022: Antonio Brown strikes again on social media: Bruce Arians, Brady Alex Guerrero’s coach, My Poor Little Angel …

 – The millionaire that Antonio Brown left due to his resignation in the middle of the game against the Jets

-– Antonio Brown’s strange first day after leaving Tampa Bay: Text Ben Roethlisberger and go to the game between Nets and Grizzlies
+– Antonio Brown’s strange first day after leaving Tampa Bay: Message Ben Roethlisberger and go to the Nets-Grizzlies game

 – Does the loss of Antonio Brown sink the Buccaneers’ two-time championship options of Tom Brady?